-See below for a comparison between the sugar free version and the original Life Shotz.
+See below for a comparison between the sugar-free version and the original version.

-There are 2000 International Unites of vitamin D in Life Shotz.
+There are 2000 International Unites of vitamin D in Vitality (formally Life Shotz).
 That's quite a bit compared to most other supplements.
-Because of this, if you take a separate vitamin D supplement, you might not need it if you drink Life Shotz.
+Because of this, if you take a separate vitamin D supplement, you might not need it if you take this supplement.

-Life Shotz provides 5 grams of dietary fiber per drink.
+Vitality provides 5 grams of dietary fiber per drink.
 That comes to 20% of the daily value for fiber.
-Technically this classifies Life Shotz as a “high fiber” product.
+Technically this classifies it as a “high fiber” product.
 Below you will see various fruits and fruit extracts listed as ingredients in the product.
 My guess is that this is where the fiber comes from.

-Life Shotz, like many other energy/health drinks I see, provides a LOT of vitamin B12.
+The supplement – like many other energy/health drinks- provides a LOT of vitamin B12.
 In this product, you are getting 5833% of the amount that is normally recommended.

 Energy products often give lots of vitamin B12 because of the prevailing myth that it will give people more energy or pep (like caffeine does).
-Life Shotz contains a specific type of B12 called methylcobalamin.
+Vitality contains a type of B12 called methylcobalamin.

-Yes, people say that the methyl form is a better “methyl donor” but again, where is the proof?
-By using the cyano-form of vitamin B12, you are still getting methyl donors, which is another reason I dont think methylcobalamin is better.
+Cyanocobalamin is converted to methylcobalamin.
+So the idea is that bypassing cyanocobalamin and going straight to the methyl form is better.
+The problem is the evidence methylcobalamin is better is lacking.
+Some do say that the methyl form is a better “methyl donor” but again, where is the proof?
+Also, you make methyl groups naturally.
+By using the cyano-form of vitamin B12, you are still getting methyl donors, which is another reason I don't think methylcobalamin is better.

 High ORAC Blend

 Here are the ingredients in the ORAC Blend.
-Each Life Shotz drink has 500 mg of this blend:
+Each Vitality drink has 500 mg of this blend:

 |Grape seed extract||Grape skin extract||Resveratrol (polygonum caspidatum root extract)|